makerdao/auction-keeper/README.md

 {"price": "750.0", "gasPrice": 7000000000}
 ```

-Whenever the keeper and the model communicate in terms of prices, it is the MKR/DAI price (for `flap` and `flop`)
+Whenever the keeper and the model communicate in terms of prices, it is the MKR/DAI price (for `flap`
-or the collateral price expressed in DAI e.g. DGX/DAI (for `flip`).
+and `flop` auctions) or the collateral price expressed in DAI e.g. DGX/DAI (for `flip` auctions).

 Any messages writen by a _bidding model_ to **stderr** will be passed through by the keeper to its logs.
 This is the most convenient way of implementing logging from _bidding models_.